A guide to the Turkey ecommerce market including payment methods, logistics, digital users, social media and growth projections

 Turkey is home to a large population of 82 million people who are becoming increasingly digitally savvy and urbanized.
 Total GDP is US$2.3 billion.
 GDP per capita is currently US$9,683USD, and should reach US$12,489 by 2024.

 Digital User Insights

-By 2025, Fashion will remain the leading product category, valued at US$10.8 billion almost double Electronics and Media at US$5 billion.
+By 2025, Fashion will remain the leading product category, valued at US$10.8 billion, more than double Electronics and Media at US$5 billion.

 In 2018, Turkey ranked 47 in the World Bank Logistics ranking.